DaveVoorhis/Wrapd/docs/index.md

 That said, a step-by-step tutorial for building a Wrapd project will soon be coming to this space.

 ____
 ### Documentation and examples are a work-in-progress.
-Wrapd will soon be available on Maven Central.
-Watch this space! ###
+Available on Maven Central.
+See https://search.maven.org/artifact/org.reldb/Toolbox ###